o9000/tint2/doc/tint2.md

 tint2 was written by Thierry Lorthiois <lorthiois@bbsoft.fr>.
 It is based on ttm, originally written by Pål Staurland <staura@gmail.com>.

-This manual page was written by Daniel Moerner <dmoerner@gmail.com>, for the Debian project (but may be used by others).
+This manual page was originally written by Daniel Moerner <dmoerner@gmail.com>, for the Debian project (but may be used by others).
 It was adopted from the tint2 docs.

 ## SEE ALSO